RobinBobin/react-native-preferences/README.md

 	npm i @robinbobin/react-native-preferences
 	npm i @react-native-async-storage/async-storage@^1.14.1

-My package depends on [`@react-native-async-storage/async-storage`](https://www.npmjs.com/package/@react-native-async-storage/async-storage/v/1.14.1), and that package needs linking as it contains native code.
-If it's specified as a dependency of `@robinbobin/react-native-preferences` it won't be added to an app's `package.json` as a dependency and won't be linked.
+My package uses [`@react-native-async-storage/async-storage`](https://www.npmjs.com/package/@react-native-async-storage/async-storage/v/1.14.1) to manage preference values, and that package needs linking.
+If it's specified as a dependency of `@robinbobin/react-native-preferences` it's not added to an app's `package.json` as a dependency and is not linked.
 Hence the need for manual installation.

 ### <a name="usage"></a>[Usage](#cusage)